spekulatius/PHPScraper/websites/support/support.md

 ## Bugs and Other Issues

 If you should notice any bugs or issues of similar nature, please raise an [issue on GitHub](https://github.com/spekulatius/PHPScraper/issues).
-Don't forget to include the required information to replicate the issue.
+Don't forget to include the detailed information to replicate the issue.

 ## Commercial Support